 Roast chicken

-Chicken is often roasted with a medley of herbs, as well as perhaps some garlic, lemon and butter.
-Chardonnay is a classic match here, but think about choosing one that carries a little more weight through the use oak in the winery, or a New World option with a riper fruit profile.
+Chicken is often roasted with seasoning and a medley of herbs, as well as perhaps some garlic, lemon and butter or olive oil.
+Chardonnay is a classic match here.
+Choose an oaked style that carries a little more weight on the palate or a New World option with a riper fruit profile.

 Chicken in Asian cuisine